Questions that would probably be asked frequently

 Our club director is Rebecca Slivka.

-Rebecca directs most club sessions, updates the website, and organizes the annual
+Rebecca directs most club sessions, updates the website, and has organized the annual multi-day

 Jane Bissonnette